tal-ai/NeuCrowd_KAIS2021/README.md

 # Data Preparation

-Please convert your data into a csv data file of correct format,which contains a *label* column which stand for the category(0/1).
+Please convert your data into a csv data file of correct format, which contains a *label* column which stand for the category(0/1).
 The rest columns are the feature columns.
 Two example data sets are stored in `data` folder.

 # Train & Test